jecs-imperial/concur/README.md

 ## Example

 This encompasses a basic implementation of the algorithm.
-If you have cloned the repository, it can be run with the following command:
+If you have cloned the repository, the server can be run with the following command:

     node ./bin/example.js